codeandcreate/sApi/README.md

+__!
+Deprecated - further development will be done on https://codeberg.org/codeandcreate/sApi !__

 # sApi - Small Javascript Api
 A minimalistic javascript api: The core is a little javascript that can extend itself with other objects or functions by calling ```$s.extend()```.
 If a extention should be packed within the minifing, it must be just placed into sApi_modules.